ColeChronowski/GCP-RNG/Java/ComputeEngine/README.md

 ## Observing

-You'll see the random number at <external ip>:8080/rng
+You'll see the random number at http://<external ip>:8080/rng